dddappp/aptos-forms-demo/README.md

 ### Run dddappp Project Creation Tool

+With the XRender form schema file, we can generate the on-chain contracts and off-chain service (sometimes it's called indexer).

+This process can be done in one step with dddml CLI tool.
+However, its internal implementation does this by first generating the DDDML model file, and then generating on-chain contract and off-chain service from the model file.

-We use the XRender form schema file `form-schema/form.json` to generate the DDDML model file.
-The generated model file is available at `dddml/forms.yaml`.
+For the following command, we assume that the saved form schema file is `form-schema/form.json`, and the generated model file is available at `dddml/forms.yaml`.

 > **Tip**
 >